 Open the wallet you wish to receive your cryptocurrency (or simply locate the address on your cold/paper wallet).
 On most hot wallets & exchanges, this will be under a section titled "Receive" or "Deposit".
 If you're transferring to a hardware wallet, plug it into your computer.
 Minimum transfer sizes may also apply - check with your wallet provider for details.

 Confirm that the address is correct and meant for deposits if you are transferring to an exchange.
-Also, ensure that you are sending funds to the correct currency's address - BTC to a Bitcoin address, ETH to an Ethereum address, etc.).
+Also, ensure that you are sending funds to the correct currency's address - BTC to a Bitcoin address, etc.).

 We highly recommend Copy & Pasting the wallet address or, even better, using the QR code functionality that is standard in most wallets.
 The COVID-19 Pandemic has made QR codes very accessible & easy to use for most consumers today.